New Jersey / Somerset County

 Healthcare

-Somerset residents benefit from excellent healthcare access, with major hospitals like Robert Wood Johnson University Hospital Somerset and Saint Peter's University Hospital nearby.
-The community has a high rate of health insurance coverage at 92.5%, and 2.7 physicians per 1,000 residents ensure quality medical services.
+Somerset residents have access to quality healthcare, with major hospitals like Robert Wood Johnson University Hospital Somerset and Saint Peter's University Hospital nearby.
+The community benefits from a high physician-to-resident ratio of 2.7 per 1,000 people and 92.5% health insurance coverage.
+Local healthcare services are reliable and comprehensive.

 Major Hospitals